leon-i/lor_stats/README.md

 # lor_stats
 Utilizes Riot's match history api for Legends of Runeterra to collect deck winrate data of a set sample size by chaining opponents' match history.

+Due to Riot development api key method rate limit constraints this tool will only be able to collect ~99 matches/hr (can be increased in `request_handler.ts`).

 ## Installation
 ```